ramanshah/git_flipbooks/push/captions.md

 # 09

-- Click "New Pull Request"
+- Click "New Pull Request."
 - Get comments; do work; make commits.

 # 10